-Shasta County Volunteer Fire Company Station 55 - West Valley
+Shasta County Fire Department Station 55 - West Valley

 The West Valley Volunteer Fire Company is led by Volunteer Fire Chief Shawn Plummer.
-While West Valley is considered a part of the community of Cottonwood for census purposes, it is estimated that approximately 750 residents are served by the West Valley Volunteer Fire Company.
+While West Valley is considered a part of the of Cottonwood community for census purposes, it is estimated that approximately 750 residents are served by the West Valley Volunteer Fire Company.
 The area boasts a mix of mainly residential and agricultural uses with small commercial facilities and the West Valley High School.
-The Company operates 1 structure fire engine, 1 wildland fire engine, a fire rescue and water tender.
-In 2018, Volunteer Fire Company 55 was dispatched to 209 incidents.
+The Company operates 1 structure fire engine, 1 wildland fire engine, fire rescue, and a water tender.
+In 2019, West Valley Volunteer Fire Company was dispatched to 253 incidents.

 The Battalion is under the direct supervision of Battalion Chief Troy Velin.
-Battalion 5 consists of four volunteer fire companies, and two CAL FIRE stations (one Amador):
+Battalion 5 consists of three volunteer fire companies, and two CAL FIRE stations (one Amador):

-- Shasta County Volunteer Fire Company 50 Igo/Ono - Shasta County Volunteer Fire Company 52 Centerville - Shasta County Volunteer Fire Company 53 Keswick - Shasta County Volunteer Fire Company 59 French Gulch - CAL FIRE One Station 57 - CAL FIRE Shasta Station 58
+Shasta County Volunteer Fire Company 50 - Igo/Ono Shasta County Volunteer Fire Company 52 - Centerville Shasta County Volunteer Fire Company 59 - French Gulch CAL FIRE Ono Station 57 CAL FIRE Shasta Station 58

 Battalion 5 is comprised of the communities of Centerville, Igo/Ono, Keswick, French Gulch, and Platina.
-The Battalion lies at the foot of the California Coast Range with elevations ranging from 500 to 6,919 feet.
-The Whiskeytown National Recreation Area and the Shasta Fire Protection District are also located within the Battalion.
+The Battalion lies at the foot of the California Coast Range with elevations ranging from 500 to 6919 feet.
+The Whiskeytown National Recreation Area and the Shasta Fire Protection District are within the Battalion.
 The Battalion is comprised of oak woodland, chaparral, and timberland with residential subdivisions located within the wildland.
-All of the communities within the Battalion have the potential for a catastrophic Wildland Urban Interface (WUI) fire due to population density and fuel loading.
-These communities are served by four volunteer fire companies, and two CAL FIRE stations.
+All the communities within Battalion 5 have the potential for a catastrophic Wildland Urban Interface (WUI) fire due to population density and fuel loading.
+These communities are served by four volunteer fire companies and two CAL FIRE stations.

 Critical infrastructure within the Battalion include Shasta Dam and Powerhouse, Keswick Dam and Powerhouse, Carr Creek Powerhouse, Spring Creek Powerhouse, and the associated power lines that carry the electricity from these facilities to the rest of the state.
-State Highway 299 and 36 transverse the Battalion carrying thousands of travelers and hazardous materials to and from the north coast of California each year.
+State Highways 299 and 36 traverse the Battalion carrying thousands of travelers and hazardous materials to and from the north coast of California each year.

 The numerous hiking and biking trails in Centerville, Keswick, and Whiskeytown have increased over the years and the number of remote area rescues on these trails has increased as well.
 This presents a unique rescue task that frequently involves the Shasta County Fire Department, the Shasta County Sheriff's Department, the California Highway Patrol helicopter, and the National Park Service personnel at Whiskeytown.
-The Sacramento River and Clear Creek present water rescue hazards due to the heavy summertime recreation use enjoyed by the area residents.
+Summertime recreation at the Sacramento River and Clear Creek present water rescue hazards within the Battalion.